 I photographed the Spotted Sandpiper above at Fort De Soto County Park, Florida back in January of 2009 on some rip rap in a lagoon.
 They were very approachable, I even had one fall asleep while I photographed it.
 But notice the clean white belly?
 That is because this bird was in nonbreeding plumage.

-Now take a gander at this Spotted Sandpiper I photographed last week along a creek in southwestern Montana and you’ll see why I had spots before my eyes!
+Now take a gander at this Spotted Sandpiper I photographed last week along the West Fork Blacktail Deer Creek in southwestern Montana and you’ll see why I had spots before my eyes!
 And it is not just the belly of the bird, there are even a few spots on its darker feathers.
 It was amusing to watch and photograph this Spotted Sandpiper and watch it bob its butt up and down and listen to its call which I don’t recall hearing on their wintering grounds.
 Because of their butt bobbing ways these sandpipers are also called teeter-tail, teeter-peep, jerk bird and tip-tail.
 Me; I often call them little butt bobbers.

 The day before photographing this bird in the same area I heard an alarm call from a Spotted Sandpiper and then there was movement in the air as two Prairie Falcons were apparently both after the little shorebird but the falcons became aggressive towards each other and the sandpiper flew off.
 Having seen the Spotted Sandpiper there we went back the next day and that is when I photographed this one.

 So I finally have images of the breeding plumage of this small shorebird that show the spots that gave this bird the name Spotted Sandpiper!